JoelNieman/StateChamps/README.md

 Mobile Application for the State Champs! television show.

 1) Current working condition and functionality.

 2) Installation requirements

 3) API Keys

 --------------------------------------------------------------

 1.1 - The State Champs! app is being developed initially for the iPhone 6 Plus screen size.
 Constraints and views will subsequently be updated to make the app ideal for all relevant iPhone screen sizes as well as iPads.
+(currently works decent on all iPhones from 5 - 6s Plus)

 1.2 - Design has been left fairly basic as I will be working with the State Champs! staff designer to improve the UI in the coming weeks.